-The 2014 Buick Regal ranks 11 out of 22 Upscale Midsize Cars.
+The 2015 Buick Regal ranks 11 out of 18 Affordable Midsize Cars.
 This ranking is based on our analysis of published reviews and test drives of the Buick Regal, as well as reliability and safety data.

-- "That being said, the Regal in any form will never be mistaken for a true sports car, and that's OK.
-It still does all the near-luxury stuff well, improving upon the previous model in terms of interior refinement and exterior styling." -- AutoWeek
+- "… the Regal in any form will never be mistaken for a true sports car, and that's OK.
+It still does all the near-luxury stuff well, improving upon the previous model in terms of interior refinement and exterior styling." -- AutoWeek (2014)

 Other Cars to Consider

 The Acura TLX gets better fuel economy than the base Regal, and reviewers report that the TLX has potent acceleration when equipped with a V6 engine.
 The TLX also comes with more standard features than the Regal, including a moonroof and push-button start, and auto writers praise its exceptionally quiet cabin.

 Test drivers say the BMW 328i has extraordinary handling, and they are impressed with the acceleration provided by its turbocharged four-cylinder engine.
 The 328i also gets superb fuel economy for an upscale midsize car, and critics like its spacious rear seats.